Economy of Kochi: Electronics hardware

-Kochi has a well established electronics industry.
-V-Guard Industries, the market leader in voltage stabilizers, FCI OEN Connectors and SFO Technologies, the largest manufacturer of photonics devices in India are the largest operators in this field.
+Kochi has a well-established electronics industry.
+Some of the home grown electrical & electronics companies include V-Guard Industries, FCI OEN Connectors and SFO Technologies, the largest manufacturer of photonics devices in India.
 The Government of Kerala has announced a project to build an industrial park named Electronic City spanning an area of 340 acres, to cater to the electronic hardware industries.
 The private operator NeST is building a Special Economic Zone specifically for electronics hardware spanning an area of 30 acres.
+Kochi also houses manufacturing plants of Amphenol, American major in fibre optics, Aptiv, one of the world's largest automotive technology suppliers and Belden Inc..